tgtakaoka/dip/README.md

 ```

 You can define alternate names for a pin by separating names with a
-comma, like so. `dip` can generate bottom-side as well view which can
+comma. `dip` can generate bottom-side view as well, which is handy for
-be handy for soldering.
+soldering.

 ```
 $ grep PB3 atmega328p_minicore.toml